buihongduc132/dukascopy-tools/README.md

+<h1>Credit to: https://github.com/Leo4815162342/dukascopy-tools.
+This is just a fork from him. </h1>

 <h1>Dukascopy tools</h1>

 A set of libraries and tools for downloading histortical market data (OHLC) with resolution ranging from `tick` to `daily` timeframes